jorgeserras/BattleBit/index.md

 where the probability of attribute _xi[t]_ conditioned by its parent nodes' values _pa(xi[t])_ is used.
 The latter can be attributes from the same time frame or prior ones according to the transition network.
 The equation portrays the log-likelihood (LL) of the transition, which indicates the probability of the observations of time frame _t_ given the window's observations.
 It is worth noting that a transition score represents the outlierness of the transition and not the time slice.
 However, if the evidence possesses an unseen pattern, the probability of at-least an attribute is zero, nullifying the LL score associated to it.
 A technique known as probability smoothing is employed to prevent score disruption for unseen patterns.

 To acquire the outlierness of every MTS transition, a sliding window is employed.
 The latter can be seen as a sub-network of a DBN over consecutive time slices.
 The mechanism gradually captures all equally sized windows of a subject to compute the LL scores for each transition.
 Since the trained model possesses an initial network, time frames _t_ lower or equal to _L_ can not be explained by windows of size _n(L+1)_.
 Hence, according to the model's order, only transitions from slice _L+1_ forward are captured.
 However, the initial frames influence the scores of the next consecutive windows which include them, having the ability of inducing anomalies.
+Furthermore, subject scoring is made available, offering the detection of anomalous MTS.
+A straightforward approach is considered, being a subject outlierness equal to the mean of every transition score of that subject.

+#### EXAMPLE

+MENTION THE SMALL UNIVARIATE EXAMPLE OF THE IMAGE

 <p align="center">
         <img src="assets/images/Sliding_Window.png">
 </p>

-Furthermore, subject scoring is made available, offering the detection of anomalous MTS.
-A straightforward approach is considered, being a subject outlierness equal to the mean of every transition score of that subject.

 The next step is to apply score analysis to discern the final decision boundary between normal and anomalous scores.
 Scores below a specified value are classified as outliers.